gergely-both/music-theory-helper-tool/README.md

 ### Future features
 Will be expanded to include chord progressions and inversions by utilizing guitar tab and piano keys view in the GUI.

+### Running
+Run `python3 -m music_theory_cli` for the command line interface version or `python3 -m music_theory_gui` for the graphical user interface version.
+The GUI requires Tkinter to work.